keyboard_arrow_up

 Consumer Level Developments

-Display type pallet loads are becoming common, eliciting the need for graphics-out pallet placement.
-This requires the use of tier sheets between the different layers on the pallet.
-This is where hooding and stretch wrapping are weighed and chosen based on convenience and applicability.
+Pallet loads designed for display are becoming increasingly common, which has led to a need for graphics-oriented pallet placement.
+This requires the use of tier sheets between layers.
+The decision to use hooding or stretch wrapping depends on convenience and applicability.

 Shrink-Wrapping